ericclack/racket-beats/README.md

 Almost everything!
 In no particular order yet...

 * BPM - is the maths right especially with pause functions?
-* Add generic n-times, where n is a natural number
 * Change volume of samples
-* Play multiple tracks (drums, bass) etc
+* Play more than 2 tracks in parallel (drums, bass) etc

 # Done

+* Play 2 tracks (drums, bass) etc
 * Can set BPM with `(bpm 180)`
+* Add generic n-times, where n is a natural number